zzg890/vch-docs/docs/management-platform/databases/database-connection/sql-server.md

      - Maximum Query Points: 5000000
      - Query Timeout(s): 30

-4.Click the **"OK"** button, the pop-up window closes and the list of database connections is displayed.
+4. Click the **"OK"** button, the pop-up window closes and the list of database connections is displayed.
 The connection status of the data in the list is "Connected".
     ![alt text](12.png)